lawsdev/isabellalawson/README.md

 ## **Education**

 **University of Louisville (2021)**
-Bachelor of Fine Arts
+*Bachelor of Fine Arts*
-Specialization in painting
+-Specialization in painting
-Self-installed thesis show; large installation of interconnected paintings/cut-outs
+-Self-installed thesis show; large installation of interconnected paintings/cut-outs

 **DuPont Manual High School**
-Visual Arts
+*Visual Arts*
-Studied graphic design, screenprinting, fiber art, painting, drawing Created from start to finish a 12 piece portfolio that received a National Scholastic AP Award (displayed in New York City) in a timespan of 2 weeks
+-Studied graphic design, screenprinting, fiber art, painting, drawing -Created from start to finish a 12 piece portfolio that received a National Scholastic AP Award (displayed in New York City) in a timespan of 2 weeks

 **Code Louisville (2021-2023)**
-Certificates in Web Development, Software Development, & UX Design
+-Certificates in Web Development, Software Development, & UX Design

 ## **Skills**